JDASoftwareGroup/kartothek/docs/further_useful_features.rst

 If a dataset is updated on a regular basis, it may be useful to run garbage collection periodically to decrease unnecessary storage use.

 An example of garbage collection is shown below.
-A file named ``trash.parquet`` is created in storage but untracked by kartothek.
+Suppose a file named ``E=train/F=x/d513c388.parquet`` might have been referenced before a deletion or compaction operation.
+This file remains in storage but is untracked by kartothek.
 When garbage collection is called, the file is removed.

 .. ipython:: python